 A link between the town and the restored Harbour Arm

 Strolling along the viaduct and across the bridge, it is still possible to see the old rails embedded in the concrete surface.
-The constant run of trains that once animated Folkestone Harbour is now recreated by steady streams of people crossing from the Fountain Square, Creative Quarter and The Old High Street to enjoy the restored Harbour Arm.
+The constant run of trains that once animated Folkestone Harbour is now recreated by steady streams of people.
+They cross from Fountain Square, Creative Quarter and The Old High Street to enjoy the restored Harbour.

 The experience is enhanced by landscaping that follows through to the Folkestone Harbour station.
-Shingle gardens anchor it in the local coastal setting, planted with native wildflowers and grasses that will mature and become denser over time.
-A viewing platform midway, fitted with benches made from oak sleepers, offers the opportunity to pause to enjoy views of the chalk cliffs and the headland of Copt Point to the east.
+Shingle gardens anchor it in the local coastal setting, planted with native wildflowers and grasses.
+A viewing platform midway is fitted with benches made from oak sleepers.
+You can pause to enjoy views of the chalk cliffs and the headland of Copt Point to the east.

 The Viaduct and Swing Bridge are part of a set of listed historic harbour structures along with the Pier Head Lighthouse and the 1829 East Head.

-This project has been assisted by a grant from the Regional Growth Fund, with support from the South East Local Enterprise Partnership, Kent County Council and Shepway District Council.
+This project has been assisted by a grant from the Regional Growth Fund, with support from the South East Local Enterprise Partnership, Kent County Council and Folkestone and Hythe District Council.